Potential Community Partners

 What activities can my Scholar to do?

 Our AmeriCorps scholars do direct and indirect work, as well as research-focused service.
 It can be hard to determine which is better for your organization.
 Below is a basic description of the types of service a scholar can do.
-In most cases, a position will be a combination of the three. **Please note that a position must have a substantial Direct Service component in order to qualify for an AmeriCorps Award.
+In most cases, a position will be a combination of the three.

 For questions and guidance on writing a position description feel free to contact Ruth Kassel at email@example.com or 518-782-6951.